Liakim94/Liakim94/README.md

 Most of my professional work has been on **government and public-sector systems**, which are subject to security and contractual restrictions.
 As a result, the source code for those projects cannot be shared publicly.

-For publicly viewable source code, please see my [`pils`](../../pils) repository.
 For a walkthrough of any of my other work or my specific contributions, I'm happy to discuss directly.

 ---

 📫 CONTACT INFO 📫<br/>